About Us/Events/For Professionals/ Careers / Follow Us

 Our volunteers take pride in making a difference for others.

-Mount Sinai Roosevelt welcomes family members during visiting hours or by arrangement.
+Mount Sinai West welcomes family members during visiting hours or by arrangement.

 Whether you share your time, donate money, or give blood, you’ll be making a positive difference in your community.

-Mount Sinai Roosevelt treats a wide variety of conditions that affect the ear, nose, and throat, including:
+Mount Sinai West treats a wide variety of conditions that affect the ear, nose, and throat, including:

 In addition to the above, the otolaryngology department offers two very specialized, cutting-edge approaches: laryngeal (voice box) transplants and endoscopic laser with cryosurgery.